 (Search Engine Land)

 Today’s buyers want to have control in the purchase process, so showing up in well-ordered and classified search engines will make your potential customers happy to access your site.
 With Google receiving more than 63,000 searches per second every day, they’re worth your attention.
-This translates to over 2 trillion searches every single year, according to mobile statistics from 2018.
+This translates to over 2 trillion searches every single year, according to mobile statistics.

 30. Google dominates the search engine market on mobile with control in 10 countries.